aukletio/Auklet-Client-C/README.md

 ## Device Requirements

-Auklet's C/C++ agent is built to run on any POSIX operating system.
+Auklet's C/C++ client is built to run on any POSIX operating system.
 If you don't see the OS or CPU architecture you are using for your application listed below, and are wondering if Auklet will be compatible, please hit us up at [hello@auklet.io][mail_auklet].